The Ultimate Guide to Influencer Partnerships

 The researchers leveraged the industry-standard dictionary for text analysis, LIWC (Linguistic Inquiry Word Count), to build a machine learning regression model to determine which linguistic qualities of an Instagram post help and hurt engagement rates (ratio of engagements to influencer follower size).
 1000heads added a layer of analysis, drawing out practical insights on how brands and influencers can collaborate to create more effective social media content.

-Genuine connections between brands, influencers and followers breed trust.
+AUTHENTICITY: Genuine connections between brands, influencers and followers breed trust.

 The better social media ads get at reading our minds, the less we trust brands on social platforms, and the more likely we are to take a recommendation from trusted influencers who share their own experience.
 Consumers crave authenticity online.